RockSat-X/RockSatX_2026_Electrical/git_crashcourse.md

 Once you published your pull request, a thread is created where anyone can comment on it to create a discussion.
-Additional things to be done for the pull request to help better categorize it, like labels (e.g. "bug", "documentation", etc.) and assignees.
+Additional things to be done for the pull request to help better categorize it like labels (e.g. "bug", "documentation", etc.) and assignees (e.g. anyone who'd be responsible for answering questions on the thread).

 <p align="center"><kbd><img src="./misc/GitHub_Published_New_PR.jpg" width="80%"></kbd></p>